cmaraziaris/Hex-playing-AI/README.md

 White plays first.
 Players alternate placing markers on unoccupied spaces in an attempt to link their opposite sides of the board in an unbroken chain.
 The first played to do so, wins.
 There are no draws in Hex.

 More about Hex can be found here: https://en.wikipedia.org/wiki/Hex_(board_game)

-## HOW TO PLAY & AVAILABLE COMMANDS
+## How to play & available commands

 ### Command line
 You can give the following commands in the command line: